While there are still many uncertainties on the horizon, most now agree that online virtual events have their own advantages.

 Strong, clear images on screen also provide opportunities for attendees to screenshot the event and share it on social media.

 Similar to the point above, avoid leaving your audience to watch the same speaker split-screen for hours on end.
-Shake it up with different layouts and arrangements of visual elements, like overlays, lower thirds, backgrounds, slides, and charts.
+Shake it up with engagement features like live polls, a Q&A section, and an active live chat panel.
+It’s also best practice to use different layouts and arrangements of visual elements, like overlays, lower thirds, backgrounds, slides, and charts.

-A technical producer can offer valuable insights into your options and how to execute the most visually engaging layouts and transitions.
+Your Run of Show Template can help you to keep track of all these moving parts, so your live stream producer can follow a simple checklist of the day of the event.
+A professional producer can also offer valuable insights into your options and how to execute the most visually engaging layouts and transitions.
 Here is an example of what a little production help can accomplish:

-5. Use a green room to coordinate virtual event speakers
+8. Use a virtual green room to coordinate virtual event speakers

 Just like in a live, in-person event, virtual event organizers need to be able to prep and coordinate with their speakers, communicate any changes, and make sure they’re ready when they need to be.